hsigeman/findZX/README.md

     conda create -n snakemake_basic -c conda-forge -c bioconda python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.13.0

-When launching the snakemake run, add the option: **"--use-conda"** (see Step 3).
+When launching the snakemake run, add the option: **"--use-conda"** (see below).
 This downloads and installs separate conda environments for different parts of the pipeline.

 ##### Option 2: Install all software dependencies into a single conda environment